-Hypoxic water masses form from spring to fall on this coast because the consumption of oxygen in bottom water layers exceeds the re-supply of oxygen from the atmosphere.
-The reaeration rate is negatively influenced by stratification of the water column, which is primarily dependent on the river's freshwater discharge and accentuated by summer warming.
+Hypoxic water masses form because the consumption of oxygen in bottom water layers exceeds the re-supply of oxygen from the atmosphere and photosynthesis.
+The re-aeration rate is negatively influenced by stratification of the water column, which is primarily dependent on the river's freshwater discharge and accentuated by summer warming.
 The overwhelming supply of organic matter respired in the bottom layer is from the downward flux of organic matter produced in the surface layer.
 The transport to the bottom layer is the result of sinking of individual cells, as the excretory products of the grazing predators (zooplankton) that 'package' them as fecal pellets, or as aggregates of cells, detritus and mucus.
-The respiration of this organic matter declines as it falls through the water column (Turner et al. 1998), but the descent rate is rapid enough that most respiration occurs in the bottom layer and sediments.
+The respiration of this organic matter declines as it falls through the water column (Turner et al. 1998), but the descent rate is sufficiently rapid so that most respiration occurs in the bottom layer and sediments, not within the water column.

 The amount of organic matter produced in the surface waters is primarily limited by the supply of nitrogen, not phosphorus (Scavia and Donnelly 2007; Turner and Rabalais 2013), and previous indicators of phosphorus deficiency are not as reliable as they were once thought to be (Fuentes et al. 2014).
 The evidence for this conclusion is that the supply (loading) of nitrogen (primarily in the form of nitrate-N) from the Mississippi River watershed to the continental shelf within the last few decades is positively related to chlorophyll a concentration (Walker and Rabalais 2006; $R^2 = 0.30 - 0.42$), the rate of primary production (Lohrenz et al. 1997, $R^2 > 0.77$; Lohrenz et al. 2008), and the spatial extent of the hypoxic area in summer (Turner et al. 2012; $R^2 > 0.9$).
 The size of the shelfwide hypoxic zone has increased since it began occurring in the 1970s simultaneously with 1) the rise in carbon sequestration in sediments, 2) indicators of increased diatom production, and 3) shifts in benthic foraminiferal communities (Turner and Rabalais 1994; Sen Gupta et al. 1996; Turner et al. 2008).
-There is, therefore, a series of cause-and-effect arguments linking nitrogen loading in the river to phytoplankton production, bottom water oxygen demand, and the formation and maintenance of the largest coastal hypoxic zone in the western Atlantic Ocean.
+There is, therefore, a series of causeand-effect arguments linking nitrogen loading in the river to phytoplankton production, bottom water oxygen demand, and the formation and maintenance of the largest human-caused coastal hypoxic zone in the western Atlantic Ocean.

-The oxygen consumption creates a zone of hypoxia that is constrained by the geomorphology of the shelf, horizontal water movement, stratification and vertical mixing (Obenour et al. 2012; Justić and Wang 2014).
+The oxygen consumption creates a zone of hypoxia that is constrained by the geomorphology of the shelf, horizontal water movement, stratification, and vertical mixing (Obenour et al. 2012; Justić and Wang 2014).
 The significance of reducing nutrient loads to these coastal waters is based on the coupling between the organic matter produced in response to these nutrients and its respiration in the bottom layer (MRNGoM HTF 2001, 2008; Rabalais et al. 2002, 2007, 2010; SAB 2007).
-The nutrient controlling the hypoxia zone size in our models is nitrate, which is about 70% of the total nitrogen delivered to the northern Gulf of Mexico by the Mississippi River.
-The nutrient loading in May is a good predictor of the size of the hypoxic zone during the summer cruise in late July.
+The nutrient controlling the hypoxia zone size in late July in our model is nitrate loading in May, which is about 70% of the total nitrogen delivered to the northern Gulf of Mexico by the Mississippi River.
+There is a known period of loading to the Gulf of Mexico, then phytoplankton production, sinking of organ matter, and benthic respiration that links the May nutrient loading to the period of bottom-water in the northern Gulf of Mexico.